 Every year, millions of people are affected by an oral condition popularly known as dry mouth.
-Dry mouth has been intensely covered in general dentistry to provide effective treatment options and ways to manage the condition.
+Dry mouth has been intensely covered in family dentistry to provide effective treatment options and ways to manage the condition.
 Xerostomia or dry mouth needs to be treated early in order to prevent bacterial infections that may cause serious periodontal disease.
 Most people don’t understand what causes dry mouth let alone how to deal with it.
 Here’s a chance for you to educate yourself about dry mouth and how to manage/treat it.

 Common causes of dry mouth

 There are people at higher risk of suffering from dry mouth due to different factors.
 These include: